Last reviewed: March 2026

 Our Approach: How Every HeroMe Story Is Built

-Every story we create is built on three research-informed pillars, personalized to your child's world, and reviewed for safety before it reaches your family.
-Here is what goes into every story we create—and why.
+Every story we create is built on three ideas that therapists have used for decades.
+It's personalized to your child's world and reviewed for safety before it reaches your family.
+Here's what goes into each story—and why it matters.

 The Three Pillars

-HeroMe stories are not just generic stories.
-They are built on three established approaches that child psychologists, counselors, and researchers have used for decades.
-We weave all three together in every story we create.
+HeroMe stories aren't generic bedtime tales.
+They're built on three approaches that child psychologists, counselors, and researchers have relied on for decades.
+We weave all three into every story.

 Cognitive Behavioral Therapy (CBT)

-CBT is one of the most researched and effective approaches in child psychology.
-The core idea: how we think about a situation shapes how we feel about it, and those feelings drive what we do.
+CBT is one of the most studied and effective approaches in child psychology.
+The basic idea is simple: how a child thinks about a situation shapes how they feel, and those feelings drive what they do.
 When a child thinks “I can't handle this,” that thought creates anxiety, which leads to avoidance.
-CBT helps reframe the thought to “this is hard, but I have tools to handle it.”
+CBT helps shift that thought to “this is hard, but I've got tools to deal with it.”

-In HeroMe stories, we embed CBT principles naturally.
-The hero character faces thoughts that mirror your child's thinking patterns.
-Over the arc of the story, the character discovers new ways to think about their challenges—not because someone lectures them, but because the story creates experiences where new thinking emerges organically.
+In HeroMe stories, CBT shows up naturally.
+The hero faces thoughts that mirror your child's thinking patterns.
+Over the course of the story, the character finds new ways to think about their challenges—not because someone tells them to, but because the story creates moments where new thinking clicks into place on its own.

 Narrative Therapy